tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 # X round of coding/techical interviews 🥷

 ### What not to do
-- Do not lie you don't have to show myself an expert in everything
+- Don't have to show yourself an expert in everything
 - Don’t overcomplicate, start with a simple solution and iterate if needed.
 - Don’t ignore time limits, keep an eye on time and prioritize completing a basic solution.